-- there is no relevant audit information of which the charitable company's auditor is unaware; and - the Directors have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information.
+- there is no relevant audit information of which the charitable company's auditor is unaware; and

+- the Directors have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditor is aware of that information.

-A resolution proposing that MHA Moore and Smalley be reappointed as auditor of the charitable company will be put to the members.
+A resolution proposing that MHA be reappointed as auditor of the charitable company will be put to the members.

-Т ne Dire ectors' repor t, incorporating a strategic report, was approved by order of the B oard of Directors, as the Ç ompan ny directors, o on and signed on its behalf by: ul an Brown ι
+The Directors' report, incorporating a strategic report, was approved by order of the Board of Directors, as the company directors, on 6 December 2024 and signed on its behalf by:

+lan Brown